rot226/LoRaFlexSim-1.0.1/simulateur_lora_sfrd_4.0/README.md

 The current package version is defined in `pyproject.toml`.
 See `CHANGELOG.md` for a summary of releases.
 This project is licensed under the [MIT License](LICENSE).

+## Current limitations

+This simulator aims to remain lightweight and therefore omits several advanced
+concepts:

+- The physical layer is greatly simplified and does not reproduce hardware imperfections found in real devices.
+- Support for LoRaWAN classes B and C is functional but lacks extensive timing drift or beacon loss handling.
+- Mobility relies on random Bezier paths without obstacles or terrain constraints.
+- Security aspects (join server, encryption validation) are kept minimal.

+Contributions are welcome to improve these areas or add missing features.